 Particularly when considering the mastering and production process, there’s a lot to cover.

-The world of HiFi is shrouded in many myths and untruths that continue to trigger debate and controversy.
-Vinyl records, particularly when considering the mastering and production process, are certainly no exception.
-To uncover the truth behind an array of common vinyl mastering myths, we discreetly interviewed a mastering engineer who will remain anonymous – lest we unleash an angry Twitter mob in their good name.
-For the purpose of this article, we’ll call him/her “Max Level”.
+To uncover the truth behind an array of common vinyl record myths, we discreetly interviewed a range of mastering engineer who will remain anonymous – lest we unleash an angry Twitter mob in their direction!

 Max can boast a wide range of artists and titles to his name, including many albums now regarded as classics.
 In no particular order, here are our top ten vinyl record myths, along with Max’s comments.